What are the projects and when will they happen?

-Also beginning in February was the construction of a bridge over Smith Creek that will provide another access into the Love Grove neighborhood.
+Work began in February 2017 on the construction of a bridge over Smith Creek that will provide another access into the Love Grove neighborhood.
 This neighborhood is currently only served with one entrance, which can be blocked by train traffic.
 Another entrance will guarantee access to the neighborhood, regardless of train schedules.
-Construction is expected to take one year to complete.
+Construction is expected to be complete in April, 2018.

 - One block of new sidewalk along the East side of 23rd Street between Princess Place Drive and Belvedere Drive.
 This short segment will connect with existing sidewalks along Princess Place and 23rd.

 - A new crosswalk across Kerr Avenue, at the intersection of Wilshire.
 This allows for safe pedestrian access between a residential area and a grocery store and other amenities.

 - New sidewalks on Delaney Avenue from Wellington Avenue to Glen Meade Road, providing for safer and easier pedestrian movement in this busy area of medical-related businesses.

 - Almost one mile of sidewalk in the McClelland Drive/Fairlawn Drive neighborhood.
 The Fairlawn sidewalks will provide residents with a safer walking and biking alternative within the neighborhood as well as connectivity to nearby commercial areas on North Kerr Avenue and Princess Place Drive.
 The new sidewalks are on McClelland Drive, Fairlawn Drive, Clover Road and Gleason Road.
 Crews will be onsite for a few more weeks making finishing touches.
 The final connections to Kerr Avenue on both McClelland Drive and Fairlawn Drive will be finished after the NC DOT completes the Kerr Avenue widening project, which is currently underway.

 - Watch a presentation from Feb.
 2 to City Council outlining next steps for the bond projects.